Giveth/giveth-docs/dapps/guide0-gettingstarted.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl'

 Giveth.io is a platform where you can easily support projects both with cryptocurrency and fiat that you ❤️.
 Or create your own project and accept funding from a worldwide audience.

 New to crypto?
-Visit our [FAQ section](./guide5-FAQ.md) where you can find more information or check out our [Donor 101 video course on youtube](https://youtube.com/playlist?list=PL4Artm1rmCWH4Q5XnrQWf8fm0xob3hbdZ&si=EnSIkaIECMiOmarE) to learn how to use the platform better.
+Visit our [FAQ](https://giveth.io/faq) where you can find more information or check out our [Onboarding guide](https://giveth.io/onboarding) to learn how to use Giveth like a pro!

 ## Sign in